sam-math/sam-math/README.md

 ## Hi there 👋

 My name is Sam.
-I'm a Cambridge graduate MBA and Data Scientist passionated about all things Python & Maths!
+I'm a Cambridge Data Scientist passionated about all things Python & Maths!

 I'm currently:
 - 🔭 Working on [TensorCar](https://tensorcar.streamlit.app/) a machine-learning app that helps you buy a car.